PositiveThinkingCompany/LearningDocker/ReadMe.md

 > Attention: Windows Container versions must be compatible with Host OS version in some conditions [link](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility?tabs=windows-server-20H2%2Cwindows-10-20H2)

->Windows 10 Host ->  can't take latest windows versions -> tag 1803 worked
+Windows 10 Host ->  couldn't take latest windows version -> tag 1803 worked for my  OS

+> Attention: Microsoft has been moving their images to their own docker registry, so some images can exist with diffent namespaces

+Use ```mcr.microsoft.com/windows/servercore``` instead of   ```microsoft/windows/servercore```

 ### <a name='Hostwebservices'></a>Host webservices